jessvb/convo/backend/server/models/README.md

     - Use helper function `group` to extract any captured groups from the regex that will be used for arguments to constructor parameters for the `CustomActionGoal`

 #### Rasa NLU
-Before working with the Rasa NLU be sure to read `~/backend/rasa/README.md`.
+Before working with the Rasa NLU be sure to read `backend/rasa/README.md`.
 To add support for `CustomAction` in Rasa NLU
 1. Add the corresponding `CustomActionGoal` to `intent_goal` in `server/rasa_nlu.py`.
-2. In `~/backend/rasa/data/nlu.md`, add a new intent with training examples that the user would say to tell Convo to create this new action
+2. In `backend/rasa/data/nlu.md`, add a new intent with training examples that the user would say to tell Convo to create this new action
-3. Train the Rasa NLU such that the newest model include this new intent
+3. Train the Rasa NLU such that the newest model include this new intent with commands `rasa train nlu`